-Baroque Horses are mainly, though not exclusively, black, grey or bay in colour since the majority of breeders producing horses of this type have selectively bred for these coat colours over the centuries.
+Baroque Horses are mainly, though not exclusively, black, gray or bay in color since the majority of breeders producing horses of this type has selectively bred for these coat colours over the centuries.
 As the name suggests, Baroque Horses are modern representatives of the type of horses that were popular with elite members of society during the Baroque period, which lasted from the late sixteenth to the early eighteenth century.
 All the Baroque breeds have beautiful natural head carriage as well as straight or slightly convex profiles inherited from their Barb ancestors.
 They combine power with elegance and grace in a unique way.
 Unsurprisingly, Baroque horses excel at equestrian displays and in dressage.

 Baroque Horses: The Best Breeds for this Type

 The ancestors of modern Baroque Horses include Spanish and Neapolitan war horses.
 The best-known today are undoubtedly the purebred horses of Spain and the Lipizzaners of the Spanish Riding School.
 Another ancestor was the famous Spanish Jennet, a gaited riding horse that was prized throughout Europe.
 All the breeds of the Iberian Peninsula – the PRE, the Andalusian and the Lusitano, along with the Menorquin - are outstanding examples of Baroque Horses.
 Less well-known, but equally commanding, is the Murgese horse of Southern Italy.
-The handsome Frederiksborg horse, which is often chestnut, palomino or dun, is another breed with Baroque origins that stands out due to its striking colours.
-The modern Friesian, while developed mainly as an all-round working and carriage horse, is now classified as a Baroque breed due to its presence and beauty.
-The Kladruber carriage horse, a slightly larger and stronger version of the Lippizaner, is also an excellent example of a Baroque type.
+The handsome Frederiksborg Horse, which is often chestnut, palomino or dun, is another breed with Baroque origins that stands out due to its striking colours.
+The modern Friesian Horse, while developed mainly as an all-round working and carriage horse, is now classified as a Baroque breed due to its presence and beauty.
+The Kladruby carriage horse, a slightly larger and stronger version of the Lippizaner, is also an excellent example of a Baroque type.
 The imposing Warlander is a modern Baroque breed, created by crossing Friesians with any Iberian purebred.

 Baroque Horses in Equestrianism